355th Infantry Regiment (United States): World War II

 While in the Rhineland, their first action against the Germans was to secure the north and west banks of the Moselle River, one of the last two major natural obstacles defending the Reich, for follow-on crossing operations.
-A soldier from the Bravo Company was the first division member to fire his weapon in anger against the enemy.
+A soldier from Company B was the first division member to fire his weapon in anger against the enemy.
 By 14 March the division effected a crossing and by 24 March reached the banks of the Rhine, Germany's last natural barrier in the west.
 The division made its crossing at the town of St. Goar and once across the entire 355th Infantry Regiment moved forward to screen the division's front.
 German resistance began to crumble once American forces crossed the Rhine and raced into Germany.
 At Ohrdruf, the regiment and elements of the 4th Armored Division captured the largest concentration camp liberated by American forces up to that time.
 At this point German resistance became disorganized and sporadic.
-The regiment moved swiftly to Zwickau, near the old Czechoslovakian frontier where it fought in the last action of the war for the division.
+The regiment moved swiftly to Zwickau, near the old Czechoslovak frontier where it fought in the last action of the war for the division.
 It fell by 19 April and the unit ceased forward momentum for the last few weeks of the war.
 They conducted patrols to mop up small pockets of resistance that remained in the region.
 The German surrender became official one minute past midnight 9 May, however, this was tempered by the knowledge that occupation duties in Europe or shipment to the Pacific Theater was probable.

 On 27 May orders came down for the unit to leave Germany and move back to France in the vicinity of Le Havre.
 The regiment encamped at Camp Old Gold near Doudeville and started its new mission of processing the veterans of the ETO back to the United States.
 In total, the division processed 343,733 troops from 5 June to 1 September.
 That fall the regiment was transported back to the United States and it was finally inactivated 20 December 1945, at Camp Kilmer, New Jersey.

+Postwar period

-The regiment was activated 31 January 1947, in the Organized Reserves with headquarters at Omaha, Nebraska.
+The regiment was activated 31 January 1947, in the Organized Reserve with headquarters at Omaha, Nebraska.
 The Organized Reserve Corps was redesignated as the Army Reserve on 9 July 1952.
 On 1 October 1959, the 355th Infantry Regiment was reorganized and redesignated the 355th Regiment and it became an element of the 89th Division (Training).
-On 1 January 1975, the 1st battalion fell under 5th Brigade (Training).
-The 1st battalion was inactivated 15 October 1978 and was relieved from assignment to the 5th Brigade (Training).
+On 1 January 1975, the 1st Battalion fell under 5th Brigade (Training).
+The 1st Battalion was inactivated 15 October 1978 and was relieved from assignment to the 5th Brigade (Training).

-On 17 October 1996, the 4th Battalion 89th Field Artillery was redesignated the 1st Battalion 355th Regiment and it became an element of 1st Brigade, 95th Division (Institutional Training).
+On 17 October 1996, the 4th Battalion, 89th Field Artillery was redesignated the 1st Battalion, 355th Regiment, becoming an element of the 1st Brigade, 95th Division (Institutional Training).
 The 1st Battalion Headquarters is located in Round Rock, Texas.
-On 1 April 2008, the 1st battalion was ordered to active duty in support of the War on Terrorism and assigned to the 434th Field Artillery Brigade at Fort Sill near Lawton, Oklahoma.
+On 1 April 2008, the 1st Battalion was ordered to active duty in support of the War on Terrorism and assigned to the 434th Field Artillery Brigade at Fort Sill, near Lawton, Oklahoma.